animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 +++
-title = "Incoming Content Deluge" date = 2023-04-24
+title = "Incoming Content Deluge" date = 2023-03-12
 +++

-*We don’t know what happens when the cost of content generation drops to zero, but we’re about to find out…*
+*What happens when the cost of content generation drops to zero?*

 ## The dawn of GPT

-*NB: This post was fully drafted on 2023-03-12, the day before the release of GPT-4.*

 It was an unusually warm day in November of 2019 when I first stumbled across [GPT-2][1].
-It was a different world then—pre-pandemic, even—and there was a certain buzz in the air about the future that was unfolding.

 OpenAI, at this time, still had a reputation for being, well, *open*.
-It wasn’t the ClosedAPI it is today.
+It wasn’t the *ClosedAPI* it is today.
 There was a time when the vast majority of OpenAI’s work was [open-sourced][2]: this built at least a baseline of trust.

 It was surprising, then, that when GPT-2 was announced, it was not released to the public.
 OpenAI leaned heavily into the trust they had accumulated, and reassured the general public that delaying release was indeed a necessary-yet-unfortunate step, all in the name of [safety][3].
 GPT-2 marked a turning point in OpenAI’s *modus operandi*, but this post is about LLMs; let’s leave OpenAI for another time.

 Jump to March of 2023.
-Since GPT-2, language models have gone from bumbling drunk librarians to prodigal writers whose only flaw, perhaps, is a lack of grounding in reality (spooky foreshadowing).
+Since GPT-2, language models have gone from bumbling drunk librarians to prodigal writers whose only flaw, perhaps, is a lack of grounding in reality.
 GPT-3 has shown that OpenAI’s initial safety concerns haven’t stopped them from pursuing further development (and [profit][4]) in the space.

 ## The race to scale

 At risk of repeating an explanation that has been given a thousand times, [GPT][5] stands for *General Procedural Transformer*.
-"Transformer" is the key word here: a *Transformer* is an [autoregressive][6] model trained on sequence prediction.
+"Transformer" is the key word here: a *Transformer* is a type of [autoregressive][6] model trained on sequence prediction.
 The key innovation of the Transformer is the introduction of [multi-headed attention][7], which architecture is the first to practically capture the rich causal dependencies commonly found when modeling text.
+Long story short, Transformers are really good at generating text, or anything else that can be flattened into a 1D sequence.

 A [race to scale models][8] had begun: it was thought that the more parameters, the better performance.
 Transformers have horrible quadratic scaling properties with respect to the size of the attention window, so much research was performed to deliver ever-larger models.
 In the end, though, we found that under the current paradigm it was not the sheer *scale* of the model that has the largest effect on model performance, but rather the volume of *data* pushed through the model while training.